How Core Advantage Fixes Osgood Schlatter Knee Pain (in Weeks)

 This is where foam rolling for self-myofascial release comes in super handy.
 The beauty of foam rolling for Osgood is that it allows us to lengthen the quad and help it catch up to the femur without pulling at the sore bit.

-Once the rolling starts working and the knee is less angry, you should be able to start stretching gently.
-The stretch below is my favourite, as it locks down the rectus femoris from both ends giving it nowhere to hide.
-It is a pretty strong stretch so:
+The kneeling quad stretch shown below is my favourite for Osgood, as it locks down the rectus femoris from both ends giving it nowhere to hide.

 - Be gentle and start slow